fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 1. Start Weka (click on the bird icon), this will start the Weka GUI Chooser.

-2. Click the “Explorer” button, this will open the Weka Explorer interface.
+2. Click the "Explorer" button, this will open the Weka Explorer interface.

-3. Click the “Open file…” button and navigate to the data/ directory in your Weka installation and load the diabetes.arff dataset.
+3. Click the "Open file…" button and navigate to the data/ directory in your Weka installation and load the diabetes.arff dataset.

 Note, if you do not have a data/ directory in your Weka installation, or